TestDuino/PowerMosfetTiny/README.md

 # PowerMosfetTiny
 Simple single MOSFET driver for controlling the heating bed and hot ends.
 Tested up to 30 amps, but capable of controlling even more.
 Very low RDSon (typically 500 micro ohm) allows for minimizing the size of the PCB and the heatsink

+## PCB manufacturing
+Schematics, gerbers and Bill of Materials (BOM) are available under *Electronic Design* directory.
+PCBs can be oredered on JLCPCB or any other PCB manufacturer.
+It is recommended to buy components from reliable sources like Mouse, Farnell, Digikey, TME.
+All symbols and footprints on the schematics was acquired from mouser page.

 ## Connection
 Connection: